| |

 to Crime (1948) and Death of a World (1950).
 Farjeon also wrote stage plays

-and contributed hundreds of short stories to various periodicals, including Weekend, Flynn's,
+and contributed hundreds of short stories to various periodicals, including the Weekend

-London Opinion, The Red Magazine, The Thriller, The
+Mail, Flynn's, London Opinion, The Red Magazine, The

 John Farrimond (1913- ) Farrimond was born into a mining family in